Judaic Studies, Minor

 This course provides a multidisciplinary approach to the idea of an afterlife, and its manifestation in diverse cultures.
 We will examine the way varying views of the afterlife influence religion, popular culture and palliative care, and how human creativity has shaped the heavens, hells, hauntings and holidays of diverse populations over time and across space.
 Students will come to see the afterlife as an integral part of human history and experience, not only because it helps people die with better hope, but because it helps them to live more richly.
 Offered as RLGN 314 and JDST 314.

 JDST 371.
-Jews Under Islam and Christianity.
+Jews Under Christianity and Islam.
 3 Units.

 This course examines the social and political status of Jews under Muslim and Christian rule since the Middle Ages.
 Themes include interfaith relations, Islamic and Christian beliefs regarding the Jews, Muslim and Christian regulation of Jewry, and the Jewish response.
 Offered as HSTY 371, JDST 371 and RLGN 371.
-Counts as SAGES Departmental Seminar.
-Counts for CAS Global & Cultural Diversity Requirement.
+Counts as a CAS Global & Cultural Diversity course.
+Counts as a Communication Intensive course.
+Counts as a Human Diversity & Commonality course.
+Counts as a SAGES Departmental Seminar course.
+Counts as a Understanding Global Perspectives course.

 JDST 389.
 History of Zionism.
 3 Units.

 This course seeks to elucidate the major strands of Zionism, their origins, how they have interacted, and their impact on contemporary Israeli society.
 These may include political Zionism, cultural Zionism, socialist (labor) Zionism, Revisionist Zionism, and religious Zionism.
 This course will also examine the differences in the appeal of Zionism to Jews in different places, such as Western Europe, Eastern Europe and the United States.
 Offered as HSTY 389 and JDST 389.
-Counts as SAGES Departmental Seminar.
-Counts for CAS Global & Cultural Diversity Requirement.
+Counts as a CAS Global & Cultural Diversity course.
+Counts as a Communication Intensive course.
+Counts as a Human Diversity & Commonality course.
+Counts as a SAGES Departmental Seminar course.
+Counts as a Understanding Global Perspectives course.

 JDST 392.
 Independent Study.
 1 - 3 Units.